Chapter Two

 “They can be tracked, Fable.
 We could be found because of that!
 It is why we do not have any.”

-“I already told you, I turned off the location tracking!”
+“I turned off the location tracking!”

 “There may be other ways—I do not know!
 Do you want us attacked again?
 Was losing Peter not enough?”